 Throughout this whole process the facts remained crystal clear: Clean car standards are a significant and multifaceted policy that will positively impact everyone who calls Minnesota home by cleaning up our air and reducing environment- and health-harming emissions from transportation—all while giving consumers more choices and centering electric innovation in our state.

 But the road doesn’t end here.
-The journey continues as we work to further encourage EV adoption and accessibility in Minnesota, for passenger vehicles and beyond.
+On July 26, 2021, Minnesota officially became the newest clean cars state when Governor Walz signed Clean Cars Minnesota into law.
+But the journey continues as we work to further encourage EV adoption and accessibility in Minnesota, for passenger vehicles and beyond.
 Our senior clean transportation manager Anjali Bains puts it this way: “Clean Cars Minnesota whetted our appetite for what’s possible here.
 The experience gleaned and relationships built poise us to swiftly decarbonize the rest of the transportation sector and transform the way we move our people and our goods so that our health and climate are protected and our communities thrive.”